 Now you need to convince them that your product is the best one out there.
 Some recommended content types for this phase of your funnel are:

-These prospects are learning our product is a solution to the pain.
+In the product aware phase, your customer is finally aware that your product is the solution that they’ve been looking for.
+We define this as potential customers learning our product is a solution to the pain.
 They may be trialing and comparing different tools to ultimately choose the best one that will solve their pain.

 Based on that information, decide what kind of message you need to deliver with your product aware content and record it in your template.